SydProom/MURS/README.md

 # MURS
-Mathematics Undergraduate Research Studentship (MURS) Project Files which relate to the poster I produced.
+Mathematics Undergraduate Research Studentship (MURS) Project Files which relate to the poster "Poster.pdf" which I produced.

 Code credits: